ONLYOFFICE/docspace-api-spec/static/docspace/api-backend/newai.md

 Set active config

-Stores a web-search configuration without contacting the provider first, for forms that validate locally.
+Stores a web-search configuration without contacting the provider first, for a form that has already validated its input or for restoring a known-good configuration. &#x60;entityId&#x60; scopes it to a room and has to name one the caller can open.
+A &#x60;baseUrl&#x60; pointing at a private network address is still refused, because that check is local.
+Nothing guarantees the stored provider works: follow up with &#x60;POST api/2.0/ai/web-search/test-connection&#x60;, or use &#x60;PUT api/2.0/ai/web-search/configure&#x60; to have the store gated on a live probe.

 #### Parameters